wilmer-poveda/QE-communications/README.md

 ```

 ### 2. URL
-1. Identify the folder where the desire image is located into "public-images" folder, like:
+1. Identify the folder where the desire image is located into "images" folder, like:
     - /headers
     - /speakers
-    - /others
+    - /studio
     - ...
 2. Once the image location is identified, complete the image URL (folder/image) to be able to open it in a new tab
     - **{folderName}:** belongs to the folder name differente from root